IorioD/MTD-manager-console/How_to_kubernetes.md

 ```sh
 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l 'app in (ks-install, ks-installer)' -o jsonpath='{.items[0].metadata.name}') -f
 ```

+If you want to install a custom application on the cluster not requiring edge nodes, you can skip to the [Application setup](Application_setup.md).

 ## 4. Adding an Edge Node in the Cluster
 [Add Edge Nodes Guide](https://www.kubesphere.io/docs/v3.4/installing-on-linux/cluster-operation/add-edge-nodes/)